mskhc/dev1/content/en/blog/_posts/2024-04-15-devsecops-in-action-k8s-secrets.md

 Excellent!
 Part of recommendations have been completed, but for the full picture it's necessary to solve the following issues:

-* The secret file is a mountpoint and it's necessary to remove after it usage (e.g reading)
+* The secret file is mounted as a volume and it's necessary to remove after it usage (e.g reading)
 * Kind Secret is insecure that's why it's necessary to minimize its use
 * Additional implementation of environment variable such as: